-"The Studio" - Delta Manor Education Centre
+"The Studio" - Delta Manor Education Centre Gr.

-Gr.
 8 - 12 All Genders, All Schools

-Coordinated by SDSS Drama teacher Jennifer McKee, this academy is designed for aspiring young film, television and documentary makers interested storytelling in pre-production, production and postproduction processes from industry professionals: Garnet Campbell, Sandra Almond & Jason Mills.
+Coordinated by SDSS Drama teacher Jennifer McKee, this academy is designed for aspiring young film, television and documentary makers interested in learning the artistic and technical aspects of storytelling in pre-production, production and post-production processes from industry professionals: Garnet Campbell, Sandra Almond & Jason Mills.
 Academy is ideal for students wanting to develop a successful career in Vancouver's vibrant film industry - currently the largest film and TV production centre in North America!
 Students will work in collaboration with students in the Film Acting Academy.
 "The Studio" is conveniently located by the Ladner Bus loop.
-(2 block program/ offered in Quarter 2)
+(2 block program)